calincoln1-bb/github-slideshow/_posts/0000-01-02-calincoln1-bb.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to calincoln1-bb's slide!"
 ---
 This is calincoln1-bb's slide.
 It's MY slide.
 DON'T TOUCH IT.
 Use the left arrow to go back!